log0div0/testo/docs/tutorials/03 - guest additions/README.md

 Don't run the new script just yet, we'll do that in a jiffy.
 Right now let's proceed to the guest additions installation automation.

 But first we need to learn what the tests [hiearchy](../../reference/Tests.md#organizing-the-tests) is.
 All the tests are organized in a tree based on the "testing from the simple to the complex" concept.
 Tests can have a "parent-children" connection, where the "simpler" test plays the role of the parent and the "more complex" test plays the role of the child.
 A test may have multiple parents and multiple children.
 A child is not going run until **all** his parents are completed successfully.
 The most simple tests that don't depend on anything (and have no parents) are called **base** tests, otherwise a test is called **derived**.
-In our guides the `ubuntu_installation` test is an example of a base test.
+In our tutorials the `ubuntu_installation` test is an example of a base test.

 The "child-parent" connection is created like this: